mrismanaziz/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.